-On the next day, heat the oven to 250 F. Place the fruitcake on the middle rack of the oven and bake for 3 1/2 to 4 hours.
+The next day, heat the oven to 250 F. Place the uncovered pans on the middle rack of the oven and bake for a total of 3 1/2 to 4 hours.

-After 1 1/2 hours, cover the pan with a piece of brown paper (do not use foil) or set the pan in a paper bag and return it to the oven.
+After 1 1/2 hours, cover the pans with a piece of brown paper (do not use foil) or set the pans in a paper bag and return them to the oven.

-When the cake has baked for 3 1/2 hours, test the with a toothpick or cake tester.
-If the tester comes out of the center of the cake clean, the cake is done.
-Leave the cake in the pan and set on wire rack to cool.
+When the cakes have baked for 3 1/2 hours, test them with a toothpick or cake tester.
+If the tester comes out of the center of the cakes clean, the cakes are done.
+Leave them in their pans and set on a wire rack to cool.

-When the cakes are completely cooled, turn out of the pans, leaving the paper lining on the cake.
+When the cakes are completely cooled, turn out of the pans, leaving the paper lining on the cakes.

-Wrap the cake with parchment, then foil, and pack the cake in a tin.
+Wrap the cakes with parchment, then foil, and pack them in a tin.
 Homemade fruitcakes need air, so punch a few holes in the lid of the tin or set the cover loosely on the tin.

-Set the tin in a cool, undisturbed place, and every 3 or 4 days before Christmas, open the foil and drizzle a small amount of bourbon or brandy over the cake.
-The liquor will keep the cake moist and flavorful and help preserve it as well.
+Set the tin in a cool, undisturbed place, and every three or four days before serving, open the foil and drizzle a small amount of brandy or bourbon over the cakes.
+The liquor will keep them moist and flavorful and help preserve them as well.